bohdin/LLM_internship_Meduzzen/Task_2/README.md

 ## Logs

-All function calls are logged automatically in the logs/ folder:
+All function calls and chat session are logged automatically in the logs/ folder:
 - **JSON logs**: Structured data in `logs/YYYY-MM-DD.json`